Aditi Singh Sharma

 Aditi Singh Sharma is an Indian playback singer.
 She made her playback singing debut in Bollywood with Anurag Kashyap's Dev.D.
 Sharma is known for her work in movies like Dev.D, No One Killed Jessica, Dhoom 3, 2 States, Agent Vinod, and Heroine among others.

-Early life and career
+She made her Bollywood debut in 2009 with Anurag Kashyap's film Dev.D.
+And since then she continued to gain recognition for her contributions to several notable films.
+To list a few films where she added her musical charm are, No One Killed Jessica, Dhoom 3, 2 States, Agent Vinod, and Heroine, among others.

-Aditi was born in New Delhi, India.
-She completed her education in Moscow, Russia and later on moved to Mumbai to pursue her a career as a singer.
-She showed an interest in music from a very young age.
-Her father died when she was 20.
-She began her career as a playback singer with the song "Yahi Meri Zindagi" in the film Dev.D directed by Anurag Kashyap.
+Early life